Lakonik/MVEdit/README.md

 pip install -r requirements.txt
 ```

-This codebase may work on Windows systems, but it has not been tested extensively.
+This codebase also works on Windows systems, but it has not been tested extensively.
+Please refer to [Issue #8](https://github.com/Lakonik/MVEdit/issues/8) for more information about the environment setup on Windows.

 ## Usage